|a Lehigh Valley working group to

 Our Vision is to become a culture in which justice is equated with humanitarian values and not punishment.

-Our meetings in 2019 are usually on 1st and 3rd Thursdays each month, 6:00-8:00pm at Resurrected Life Community Church, 9th & Turner Streets, Allentown, but check our calendar for updates or exceptions, or register to get on our email list, or contact us for further information.
+Our meetings are usually on 1st and 3rd Thursdays each month, 6:00-8:00pm at Resurrected Life Community Church, 9th & Turner Streets, Allentown, but check our calendar for updates or exceptions, or register to get on our email list, or contact us for further information.

 is to end mass incarceration and excessive punishment in Pennsylvania, and restore community for our incarcerated and returning citizens, by: